Thorki-Su/CS551P_Assignment_3/README.md

 ### What is this?
 This `README.md` will show the files about CS551P Assignment 3.

+# How to run (on Render)
+You can visit the page by this url: https://cs551p-assignment-3.onrender.com

 # How to run (local version on Codio)
 ```bash
 source .venv/bin/activate